 ● Flexible platform

-Now when we have an idea about what Magento and WordPress are, let us now discuss the comparisons between WordPress and Magento based on their features and you can decide on your own which platform is more suitable for you.
+Now when we have an idea about what Magento and WordPress are, let us discuss the comparisons based on their features and you can decide on your own which platform is more suitable for you.
 So let us begin.

 1. WordPress vs Magento in development

-Although both WordPress and Magento are content management systems, despite having many similarities, we can’t say they are completely similar.
+Although both content management systems, despite having many similarities, we can’t say they are completely similar.
 As soon you begin development, you can see the differences between both content management systems.

 WordPress is easier to work with.
 A person having little technical knowledge can install and use WordPress but such is not the case with Magento.